pupilfirst/wd201-scripts/databases/creating-sequelize-models/README.md

 ### Adding rows

 Once we have defined a model, we can use it to create, update or delete data in the table.
-We can add a record by using the `create` method and passing in values for the coloumns as an object.
+We can add a record by using the `create` method and passing in values for the columns as an object.

 ```js
 import { connect } from "./connectDB.js";